December 19, 2019

 Why is there such a large nozzle diversity?

-To answer this question, you have to understand what differentiates a nozzle from another nozzle.
+In order to answer this question, you have to understand what differentiates one nozzle from another nozzle.
 There are several groups of characteristics to understand what makes a nozzle:

 - its physical attributes,